cjuhlin/devcor-notes/docs/Software Development and Design/Database.md

 #### When

-* Best for structed data and querying structed data
+* Best for structured data and querying structured data

 ### Document oriented database